Preparing For a DOL Audit of Your Workforce: FAQ

 The FLSA provides specific authorization for the DOL (using its Wage and Hour Division) to “investigate and gather data regarding the wages, hours, and other conditions and practices of employment” and to “enter and inspect” workplaces, request and review business records, and interview employees to uncover violations involving:

 - Minimum wage

 - Child labor

-Some of the most common violations involve workers not being paid at least the minimum wage or time-and-a-half for overtime, and workers being improperly classified as contractors.
-When an audit is complete, any violations are typically resolved through a settlement with the employer.
+Some of the most common violations involve workers not being paid at least the minimum wage or required overtime, and workers being improperly classified as independent contractors.
+When an audit is complete, any violations can be typically resolved through a settlement with the employer on a per violation basis.
 This can happen before or after a case is brought to a federal court by the DOL.

 What Triggers a Department of Labor Audit?

 A workforce audit by the WHD can happen at any time and with little to no notice for a facility.
 However, here are the most common triggers:

 - Employee complaint.
 The DOL typically handles these complaints confidentially and won’t disclose the identity of the complainant(s) or even the nature or existence of the complaint.
 It’s important to know that if an employer is aware of the complainant’s identity, it may not retaliate against them because of the complaint.
 Also, even when triggered by a complaint, an investigation can go further and focus on other employees and practices not addressed in the initial complaint.